aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/020_working_under_load/_index.en.md

 {{% /notice %}}

 Now, let's generate some load.
 The invocation above will generate 1000 connections per second for 3 minutes.
-We expect our website's performance to degrade and for Auto-Scaling to kick in.
+We expect our website's performance to degrade and for Auto Scaling to kick in.

 ## Explore impact of load